-Epson AcuLaser M2300D review
+Epson AcuLaser M2300D full review

 Colour printers may create more fireworks, but as the number of reviews of mono laser printers in recent issues show, there’s still plenty of new models appearing that can’t go beyond greyscale.

 In many respects this is unsurprising.
 For the typical business, for whom the ability to pump out colour photos may not be a priority, it’s speed and features that really count.
 With this in mind, this new Epson AcuLaser M2300D delivers plenty for its £101 price tag.